mlcommons/training/speech_recognition/README.md

 ### Steps to configure machine
 TODO - separate from base install script to setup nvidia-docker?
 ### Steps to download and verify data
-The 'download_dataset` script will use the python data utils defined in the 'data` directory to download and process the full LibriSpeech dataset into './LibriSpeech_dataset`.
+The 'download_dataset' script will use the python data utils defined in the 'data' directory to download and process the full LibriSpeech dataset into './LibriSpeech_dataset'.
 This takes up to 6 hours.
-The 'verify_dataset` script will build a single tarball of the dataset, checksum it, compare against a reference checksum, and report whether they match.
+The 'verify_dataset' script will build a single tarball of the dataset, checksum it, compare against a reference checksum, and report whether they match.
 This takes up to an hour.

     sh download_dataset.sh
     sh verify_dataset.sh

 ### Steps to run and time
-For each framework, there is a provided docker file and 'run_and_time` script.
+For each framework, there is a provided docker file and 'run_and_time' script.
-To run the benchmark, (1) build the docker image, if you haven't already, (2) launch the docker instance (making path modifications as necessary), and (3) run the 'run_and_time` script, optionally piping output to a log file.
+To run the benchmark, (1) build the docker image, if you haven't already, (2) launch the docker instance (making path modifications as necessary), and (3) run the 'run_and_time' script, optionally piping output to a log file.
 For example, for the pytorch framework:

     cd pytorch